-A permit allows residents (using a van or twin axle trailer) to deposit household waste from their own property.
+A permit allows residents using a vehicle other than a car to deposit household waste from their own property.
+Trailers of any kind are no longer allowed on-site.
 The permit allows one visit.
 See our terms and conditions to find out more.

-If we have reasons to believe that the waste is not household waste or from the address provided, or if the resident is abusive to staff, we will not be able to use the waste permit.
+If we have reason to believe that the waste is not household waste, or from the address provided, or if the resident is abusive to staff, you will not be able to use the waste permit.

 Who is the permit system for?

-Wigan recycling centres are for Wigan Council residents and therefore should only be used for disposing of household waste from your property.
+Wigan recycling centres are for Wigan Borough residents only and should only be used for disposing household waste from their property.
 Waste from businesses, cannot be deposited at any of the recycling centres.